agoswami/sdcnd/Term1-P3-Advanced-Lane-Finding/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The approach, I took which led to lanes being identified on project video is following:

+###### a.
+For each image in video, apply undistortion function.

+###### b.
+Then, apply color and gradient pipeline to convert it to greyscale with highlighted lane lines.

+###### c.
+Then, apply perspective transform function to convert it to top-down view.

+###### d.
+Then, use the object which represent left lane line and right lane line from the line class, which i defined before in code section "Define a class to receive the parameters of each line detection".
+Initially, these line objects are initialized to defaults.

+###### e.
+Use, the following algorithm:
+if both left and right lines were detected in previous frame, use `polyfit_using_prev_fit` function (which will use previous best fit lines), otherwise use sliding window to find new lane lines from scratch.

+In either case you will get left lane line and right lane line.
+Add, these to the list of lines in both left and right line objects.

+Then, draw the current best fit if it exists

+else, return the exisiting image

+Few of the scenarios, where pipeline will fail:

+1. When there is difference the color inside the lane boundary, for example in case of new road construction.

+2. When the lane lines sometimes go out of the range from the camera, meaning the left or right lane boundaries go out of bounda from the camera view.

+3. When the turn on the road are very steep, and turns are going upwards with road elevation or going fownwards with road degradation.

+To make it more robust, we can try following:

+1. We need to find a better way to highlight lane lines for gradaded coloring of lanes, or try using the boundary of pixel values when they can fit a polynomial curve.

+2. We to get activation from all the three sides of camera to identify left and right lane boundaries.

+3. We need to identify lane lines which double yellow lane line markers and solid white lane line markers.